-The proposed development is located approximately 15 km east of the town of Loxton within the Ubuntu Local Municipality and the Pixley Ka Seme District Municipality in the Northern Cape Province.
+The proposed development is located approximately 30 km north of the town of Loxton within the Ubuntu Local Municipality and the Pixley Ka Seme District Municipality in the Northern Cape Province.

-The Loxton WEF 3 will comprise and accommodate the following infrastructure, which will enable the wind farm to supply a proposed capacity of up to 240 MW:
+The Loxton WEF 1 will comprise and accommodate the following infrastructure, which will enable the wind farm to supply a proposed capacity of up to 240 MW:

-- Up to 39 wind turbines with a maximum hub height of up to 160 m and a rotor diameter of up to 200 m. - A transformer at the base of each turbine. - Concrete turbine foundations with a permanent footprint of approximately 6 ha. - Each turbine will have a crane hardstand of 70 m x 45 m.
-The permanent footprint for turbine hardstands will be up to approximately 13 ha. - Each turbine will have a temporary blade hardstand of 80 m x 45 m.
-The temporary footprint for blade hardstands will be up to approximately 14 ha. - Temporary laydown areas (with a combined footprint of up to 25 ha) which will accommodate the boom erection, storage and assembly area. - Battery Energy Storage System (with a footprint of up to approximately 5 ha). - Medium voltage (33 kV) cables/powerlines running from wind turbines to the facility substations.
-The routing will follow existing/proposed access roads and will be buried where possible. - One on-site substations up to 4 ha in extent to facilitate the connection between the wind farm and the electricity grid. - Construction period laydown areas (temporary) up to 6 ha. - Access roads to the site and between project components inclusive of stormwater infrastructure.
+- Up to 42 wind turbines, with a maximum hub height of up to 160 m and a rotor diameter of up to 200 m; - A transformer at the base of each turbine; - Concrete turbine foundations with a permanent footprint of up to 6 ha; - Each turbine will have a crane hardstand of 70 m x 45 m.
+The permanent footprint for turbine hardstands will be up to 13.5 ha; - Each turbine will have a temporary blade hardstand of 80 m x 45 m.
+The temporary footprint for blade hardstands will be up to 14 ha; - Temporary laydown areas (with a combined footprint of up to 23 ha) which will accommodate the boom erection, storage and assembly area; - Battery Energy Storage System (with a footprint of up to 5 ha); - Cabling between the turbines, to be laid underground where practical and feasible; - One on-site substations of up to 2 ha in extent to facilitate the connection between the wind farm and the connection to the national grid; - Access roads to the site and between project components inclusive of stormwater infrastructure.
 A 15 m road corridor may be temporarily impacted upon during construction and rehabilitated to 8 m wide after construction.
-The WEF will have a total road network of up to 50 km.
+The WEF will have a total road network of up to 50 km; - A temporary site camp establishment and concrete batching plants (with a combined footprint of up to 2 ha);

-- A temporary site camp establishment and concrete batching plants (with a combined footprint of up to 2ha). - Operation and Maintenance buildings (with a combined footprint of up to 2 ha) including a gate house, security building, control centre, offices, warehouses, a workshop, parking bays and a storage area. - Total permanent development footprint of up to 65 ha.
+- Operation and Maintenance buildings (with a combined footprint of up to 2 ha) including a gate house, security building, control centre, offices, warehouses, parking bays, a workshop and a storage area; and - Total permanent development footprint of up to 65 ha.